-Laura van der Veer, General Manager and Marketing Director, said, “We are creating healthy communities one store at a time.”
+Laura van der Veer, General Manager and Marketing Director of Be Fresh, said, “We are creating healthy communities one store at a time.”

 The hood has been gentrifying, in a good way, where young couples and their young families are moving in to connect with each other.